 Many enterprise organizations choose Kubernetes (k8s) as the foundation of their IT modernization efforts due to its alignment with cloud native practices.
 However, a question naturally arises during the adoption process: How should existing legacy applications be handled as part of a broader Kubernetes migration?
-As it turns out, the answer ties to the Ingress Controller, one of the core components in a Kubernetes cluster.
+As it turns out, the answer ties to the Kubernetes ingress controller, one of the core components in a Kubernetes cluster.
 In this article, we’ll delve into the question of migrating legacy applications by discussing the specific challenges these workloads pose and outlining a strategy to overcome them.

 Legacy applications and Kubernetes